-Meanwhile, several of the most seriously injured or ill were left behind for further treatment at the Union’s hospitals in Baton Rouge or New Orleans; a number of these men did not survive, and were later buried at the federal cemeteries in Baton Rouge or Chalmette.
+Meanwhile, several of the most seriously injured or ill were left behind for further treatment at the Union’s hospitals in Baton Rouge or New Orleans; those who did not survive now rest at federal cemeteries in Baton Rouge and Chalmette.

 Sheridan’s 1864 Shenandoah Valley Campaign

 Still able and willing to fight after their Bayou battles, the 47th Pennsylvanians from Companies A, C, D, E, F, H, and I joined up with Major-General David Hunter’s forces at Snicker’s Gap, Virginia in mid-July 1864.
 There, they fought in the Battle of Cool Spring and, once again, assisted in defending Washington, D.C. while also helping to drive Confederate troops from Maryland.